rikyoz/bit7z/README.md

 + **Operation callbacks**, that allow to obtain real time information about the ongoing operations (from v2.1.x).
 + **Cancelling** or **pausing** the current operation (from v4.0.x).

+#### Notes:

-Please note that the presence or not of some of the above features depends on the particular .dll used along with bit7z.
+The presence or not of some of the above features depends on the particular shared library used along with bit7z.<br/>

-For example, the 7z.dll should support all these features, while 7za.dll should support only the 7z file format and the 7zxa.dll can only extract 7z files.
+For example, the 7z.dll should support all these features, while 7za.dll should support only the 7z file format, and the 7zxa.dll can only extract 7z files.
 For more information about the 7-zip DLLs, please see this [wiki page](https://github.com/rikyoz/bit7z/wiki/7z-DLLs).

-In the end, some other features (e.g. _automatic format detection_ and _selective extraction using regexes_) are disabled by default and macros defines must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).
+In the end, some other features (e.g., _automatic format detection_ and _selective extraction using regexes_) are disabled by default, and macro defines must be used during compilation to have them available ([wiki](https://github.com/rikyoz/bit7z/wiki/Building-the-library)).

 ## :fire: Getting Started (Library Usage)

 Below are a few examples that show how to use some of the main features of bit7z.
-Note: the following code is for Windows, where bit7z uses `std::wstring` for string parameters; on Unix systems, the library uses `std::string` parameters.
+Note: the following code is for Windows, where bit7z uses `std::wstring` for string parameters; the library uses `std::string` parameters on Unix systems.

 ### :open_file_folder: Extracting files from an archive